jpmml/sklearn2pmml/README.md

 # Features #

-This library is a thin wrapper around the [JPMML-SkLearn](https://github.com/jpmml/jpmml-sklearn) command-line application.
-For a list of supported Scikit-Learn Estimator and Transformer types, please refer to the documentation of the JPMML-SkLearn project.
+This library is a thin wrapper around the JPMML-SkLearn command-line application.

+For a list of supported Estimator and Transformer types, please refer to [JPMML-SkLearn features](https://github.com/jpmml/jpmml-sklearn#features).

 # Prerequisites #